pnp/sp-dev-fx-aces/samples/PrimaryTextCard-ChatGPTDailyInsights/README.md

 ## Minimal Path to Awesome

-- If you want to direcly use the packge you can download it from [here](./assets/ace-chatgpt-dailyinsights.sppkg) or follow below steps to build in your enviorment.
+- If you want to directly use the package you can download it from [here](./assets/ace-chatgpt-dailyinsights.sppkg) or follow below steps to build in your environment.

 - Clone this repository
 - Ensure that you are at the solution folder